Gummango/HI_Final_Project/README.md

 ## 2. How to Run It

+### Step-by-Step Instructions:

+1. **Download or clone** this GitHub repository: https://github.com/Gummango/HI_Final_Project.git
-1. Open the project in PyCharm or any Python editor
+2. **Open the project in PyCharm** (or any Python IDE)

-2. Make sure you are in the main project folder
+3. Make sure you have Python 3.8 or later installed.

-3. Run the following command in the terminal:
+4. Install the required packages by running this in the terminal: pip install -r requirements.txt
+5. Run the program using: python main.py

-4. A login window will appear
+6. The login screen will appear.
-5. Use a username and password from the Credentials.csv file to log in
+Use a valid username and password from the `data/Credentials.csv` file.

+7. After logging in, you will see a menu with buttons based on your role (admin, nurse, etc.)

+---

+>  If running from a different IDE or text editor, make sure the working directory is set to the project root.

 ## 3. Roles and What They Can Do